manassaloi/manassaloi.github.io/_posts/2020-03-08-on-twitter-fleets.markdown

 - Instagram feed = Highlight reel of users' life.
 Instagram Stories = Random shit.
 For Twitter our timeline is already an intersection of both.
 I worry that for Twitter power users/creators like me, we won't know what to fleet and what to tweet.
 The use case is not pretty clear.

 - People on Twitter think of their timeline as ephemeral.
-They tweet, like, retweet a lot.
+They tweet, like, and retweet a lot.
 And timeline is chronological for most.
 Ephemerality through fleets might not be a strong buy.

 - Will fleets get users to post more?
 I am not sure.
 If it is about engagement of new users, then explaining value proposition of the Twitter product is much more important than shoving another feature down their throats.